openebs/mayastor-docs/reference/call-home.md

 |**Average replica count per volume**: This is the average number of replicas each Mayastor Volume has in your cluster.|

-### How to disable the collection of usage data?
+### How to disable the collection of usage data

-To disable the collection of data metrics from the cluster add `--set obs.callhome.enabled=false` flag to the Helm install command.
+To disable the collection of data metrics from the cluster, add `--set obs.callhome.enabled=false` flag to the Helm install command.
+The Helm command, along with the flag,  can either be executed during installation or can be re-executed post-installation.

 ### Where is the collected data stored?